francisfjin/twitter-NLP/index.md

 Using [Tweepy API](http://docs.tweepy.org/en/latest/api.html), a query function retrieves the last 3,000 tweets based on the following artist names as keywords: ‘BTS’, ‘TWICE’, ‘Red Velvet’, ‘ITZY’, ‘BLACKPINK’, ‘Mamamoo’, ‘Oh My Girl’, ‘Girls’ Generation’, ‘IZ*ONE’, ‘Lovelyz’.

+Note that some groups with names such as “red velvet” have other common use linguistic use cases such as “red velvet cake”, and are thus subject to more noise in the data.
+We solve this by re-running the Search Set on those groups with “red velvet kpop”, to target only the tweets pointing to the musical group.

 _Training Set_

 Built with labeled data using a corpus file with ID keys to 5000 sentiment-labeled tweets, which we grab through the [Twitter API](https://developer.twitter.com/en/docs/twitter-api), without saving any additional information as to comply with the Twitter Developer API usage rules.
 Then it is written to CSV and mapped to numeric values 0 for “negative”, 1 for “neutral”, 2 for “positive”, and 4 for “irrelevant”.